ronen567/just-the-docs/docs/optimizations.md

 Duchi et. al., "Adaptive Subgradient Methods for Onlie Learning and Stochastic Optimization, Journal Of Machine Learning Reaserch 12 (2011)

-Adagrad (Adaptive Gradient) algorithm modifies the value of learning rate, based on past gradients.
+Adagrad (Adaptive Gradient) algorithm divides the learning rate, by the aquare root of squared past gradients sum, as shown if Eq.
+4.

 The Adagrad update formula is: